vuejs/docs/src/guide/introduction.md

 ![Component Tree](/images/components.png)

 In Vue, a component is essentially an instance with pre-defined options.
-Registering a component in Vue is straightforward: we create a component object as we did with `App` objects and we define it in parent's `components` option:
+Registering a component in Vue is straightforward: we create a component object as we did with the `app` object and we define it in the parent's `components` option:

 ```js
 const TodoItem = {